National Association of Student Personnel Administrators

-The National Association of Student Personnel Administrators (NASPA) is a U.S.-based student affairs organization boasting more than 13,000 members at 1,400 campuses and 25 countries.
-Founded in 1919 at the University of Wisconsin, NASPA is one of many organizations focused on professionals working within the field of student affairs.
+The NASPA, Student Affairs Administrators in Higher Education is a U.S.-based student affairs organization with over 13,000 members at 1,400 campuses in 25 countries.
+Founded in 1919 at the University of Wisconsin, NASPA focuses on professionals working within the field of student affairs.

 Every year, NASPA offers awards to "higher education and student affairs leaders, programs, and initiatives" in a variety of categories.

 History

-In December 1918, Robert Rienow, the dean at the University of Iowa desired to create a meeting that would bring together various deans in the Midwest.
-He, with Thomas Arkle Clark, dean of men at the University of Illinois, facilitated the founding meeting held at the University of Wisconsin–Madison in January 1919.
-The first meeting was quite small - three deans of men and three professors having campus interests were in attendance.
+In December 1918, Robert Rienow, the dean at the University of Iowa, wrote a letter to Thomas Arkle Clark, dean of men at the University of Illinois, about wanting to establish a conference that would bring together various deans in the Midwest.
+They facilitated the founding meeting held at the University of Wisconsin–Madison in January 1919.
+The first meeting was quite small—three deans of men and three professors having campus basic interests were in attendance.

-Professor Louis A. Strauss of the University of Michigan referred to the first meeting as the "Conference of Deans and Advisers of Men."
-This label was used in prevalence until 1929 when it was changed to the National Association of Deans and Advisers of Men (NADAM).
+Professor Louis A. Strauss of the University of Michigan referred to the first meeting as the "Conference of Deans and Advisers of Men".
+This label was used in prevalence until 1929, when it was changed to the National Association of Deans and Advisers of Men (NADAM).
 The new name was more fitting because many American universities did not have the "Dean of Men" title.
 Thomas Arkle Clark was the first person to claim the title in 1909, although he assumed the responsibilities in 1901.
 Scott Goodnight, dean of men at the University of Wisconsin–Madison, served as host for this historic first meeting.
 Retroactively, he is referred to as the first president of NADAM.

-In 1925, the first piece of "research" - presented by John Bennett of Teachers College, Columbia University - was offered at a NADAM meeting.
+In 1925, the first piece of "research" – presented by John Bennett of Teachers College, Columbia University – was offered at a NADAM meeting.
 It dealt with the prevalence of the office of dean of men in American colleges and universities.
 The last meeting of the '20s was the first to be conducted away from the college campus; there were 76 participants, each paying dues of $10.

 In the 1930s, there were continued requests for publications to be submitted to the conferences.
 The NASPA Journal, as a result, was first introduced in 1963.
 Before that time, newsletters were the primary way of communicating regarding published material.

 One of the Association's major preoccupations in the 1940s was World War II and its aftermath.
 The adaptation of campuses to the war effort are reflected in the conference minutes, and the problems relating to veterans once the war was over took the rest of the decade.
 The decade was noted by the presence of Armour Blackburn of Howard University, the first African-American administrator to participate and serve on an executive committee.